Cockatoo

 The cockatoo’s lightweight skeleton makes it less energy-consuming to fly, but this does make their bones more fragile than the skeletal system of most other species.
 Their tongues are particularly vulnerable to injuries, especially if they chew on sharp objects or get involved in territorial fights among their flock members.
 Serious wounds to the tongue may leave them permanently unable to feed themselves.

-See also Cockatoo Philadelphia
+See also Penny the Cockatoo

 Tongue